kcerbas-kce/kcerbas-kce.github.io/index.md

 **Open Access (PDF):** [https://doi.org/10.5281/zenodo.18508852](https://doi.org/10.5281/zenodo.18508852)

 ### Abstract (official)
-Newtonian thermal analysis is widely used to estimate latent heat and solid fraction during metal solidification; however, most existing formulations rely on numerical differentiation, baseline assumptions, or empirical corrections that reduce reliability and robustness.
-These limitations are well documented in the literature and motivate the need for an analytically consistent alternative.
-This study introduces the Analytically Solved Solid Fraction Model (AS-SFM), a closed-form framework that enables direct computation of latent heat and solid fraction without numerical differentiation or heuristic baseline construction.
-The model is derived analytically and is fully compatible with Newtonian cooling curve analysis.
-The latent heat of pure tin is calculated using AS-SFM and several representative models from the literature, and the results are systematically compared with the accepted reference value.
-The proposed AS-SFM demonstrates significantly improved accuracy and consistency, establishing it as a more reliable latent heat predictor than existing Newtonian thermal analysis methods.
+This study reports on the development of an alternative model which overcomes the drawbacks of the Newtonian thermal analysis of casting summarized from the literature.
+The alternative Analytically Solved Solid Fraction Model (AS-SFM) aims to improve the reliability of the measurement of latent heat and solid fraction.
+The latent heat of pure tin is computed by AS-SFM and the other models in the literature, and the results are compared with the literal value of the latent heat.
+The new method is shown to be a more reliable latent heat predictor than the other methods given in the literature.
-These results position AS-SFM as a robust analytical alternative for solid fraction modeling and latent heat determination in casting applications.

 ### Keywords
 Newtonian thermal analysis; Solid fraction model; Latent heat prediction; Analytical solution; Cooling curve analysis; Casting; Solidification modeling; Closed-form formulation